Survivor Series (2014): Pre-show

 Later, Jack Swagger faced Cesaro.
-Swagger forced Cesaro to submit to the "Patriot Lock" to win the match.
+Swagger forced Cesaro to submit to the Patriot Lock to win the match.

 Preliminary matches

 The event began with Mr. McMahon calling The Authority and John Cena to the ring.
 He added the stipulation, that should Team Authority lose, the only person who can bring The Authority back to power would be Cena himself.
 Cena then responded by saying "there is no chance in hell" he would bring The Authority back to power.

-The first match saw Gold and Stardust defend the Tag Team Championship against The Miz and Damien Mizdow, The Usos and Los Matadores.
-After Goldust was incapacitated by a "Samoan Splash" from an Uso, Mizdow stole the pin to win the titles for his team.
+The first match saw Gold and Stardust defend the Tag Team Championship against The Miz and Damien Mizdow, The Usos (Jey Uso and Jimmy Uso), and Los Matadores.
+After Goldust was incapacitated by a Samoan Splash from an Uso, Mizdow stole the pin to win the titles for his team.

 Next, Team Natalya (Alicia Fox, Emma, Naomi, and Natalya) faced Team Paige (Paige, Cameron, Layla, and Summer Rae) in a traditional 4-on-4 Survivor Series elimination tag team match.
 Cameron was eliminated by Naomi after Naomi pinned her with a bridging rolling reverse cradle pin.
 Layla was eliminated by Fox after a tilt-a-whirl backbreaker.
-Summer Rae was eliminated after Emma forced her to submit to the "Emma Lock".
+Summer Rae was eliminated after Emma forced her to submit to the Emma Lock.
 Paige was eliminated by Naomi after a handstand modified headscissors driver.

 After that, Dean Ambrose faced Bray Wyatt.
 Ambrose was disqualified after he hit Wyatt with a chair.
-After the match, Ambrose attacked Wyatt with "Dirty Deeds" on the chair, a diving elbow drop through a table and buried Wyatt underneath a table and chairs and climbed a ladder.
+After the match, Ambrose attacked Wyatt with Dirty Deeds on the chair, a diving elbow drop through a table and buried Wyatt underneath a table and chairs and climbed a ladder.
+Later in the event, it was announced that Wyatt would face Ambrose in a tables, ladders, and chairs match at TLC: Tables, Ladders & Chairs.

-In the fourth match, Adam Rose and The Bunny faced Slator Gator (Heath Slater and Titus O'Neil).
+In the fourth match, Adam Rose and The Bunny faced Slater-Gator (Heath Slater and Titus O'Neil).
 The Bunny executed a missile dropkick on Slater to win the match.

 Next, Michael Cole, Jerry Lawler, and John "Bradshaw" Layfield interviewed Roman Reigns via satellite, who announced he would return in late December.

 In the fifth match, AJ Lee defended the Divas Championship against Nikki Bella.
-After Brie Bella kissed AJ, Nikki executed the "Rack Attack" on AJ to win the title.
+After Brie Bella kissed AJ, Nikki executed the Rack Attack on AJ to win the title.